sandeep-patidar/gbs-portfolio/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins by Searching for "GBS Portfolio" after clicking "Add New".
 2. Go to the GBS Portfolio plugin and make the appropriate settings you need.

-== Screenshots ==
-1. Showcase of the settings available in the plugin.
-2. Displays how does it look on the website with filterable option in the top of the section.

 == Changelog ==
-= 1.4 =
-* Fixed design issues.
-* Compatibility check for Wordpress 5.7.

-= 1.3 =
-* Added lightbox effect
-* Fixed code issues

-= 1.2 =
-Some fixes and design changes

-= 1.1 =
-* Updated version with new design.

 = 1.0 =
 * Initial release.